Sneakynarnar/first-year-quiz-game/README.md

 We need to fill in requirements.txt for Python Pip

-Run `npm run build-css` to generate the TailWindCSS file, but make sure your directory is quiz/website, then run the command.
+Run `npm run build-css` to generate the TailWindCSS file, but make sure your directory is quiz then run the command.

 [Link](192.168.1.1)